bixycler/UniinfoNotes/pages/Stories.md

 					- Any point in the past can be the center, just as any point in the time line can be the present.
 It's “**the paradox of the present**”: the present (intension) is an infinitesimally small point on the time line, yet (its extension) encompassing the whole time line because nothing can happen outside of it.
 				- From the center, i.e. the image of the present in the past, the present is looked back as the point of the ((66ea8dfa-4dc4-4541-948b-be0e72a0bc8b)).
 				- radius of the worldview = height of the world cone = distance from the center (to the present) = distance between the object (present) and its image (meta, past) = depth of [the canyon](((674d48b7-e011-4547-ac17-8997b7bb575c)))
 				- While people have short radius and holding too tight on their centers, separating themselves from the whole, i have too long radius, diving too deep into rabit holes and black holes.
-Let's train traveling up and down the abyss, keeping a firm grip on the lanyard when diving down.
+Let's train traveling up and down the abyss, keeping a firm grip on the lanyard when diving down, ready to retract it back whenever needed.
 	- Today, August 17th, thanks to Ms. Thu, i've known about the [Aimesoft company](https://www.aimesoft.com/multimodalai.html) with ((66c2ff0a-9ad0-4058-b5aa-a7fff563a3aa)). id:: 66c2a1ae-d109-4a3d-b5a4-18fd040b4f3e collapsed:: true